Rashomon: Casting

+Kurosawa had initially wanted the cast of eight to consist entirely of previous collaborators, specifically counseling Toshiro Mifune and Takashi Shimura.
+He also suggested that Setsuko Hara—who had played the lead in No Regrets for Our Youth (1946)—portray the wife, but she was not cast since her brother-in-law, filmmaker Hisatora Kumagai, was against it; Hara would subsequently appear in Kurosawa's next film, The Idiot (1951).
+Daiei executives then recommended Machiko Kyō, believing she would make the film easier to market.
+Kurosawa agreed to cast her upon seeing her show enthusiasm for the project by shaving her eyebrows before going for a make-up test.

 When Kurosawa shot Rashomon, the actors and the staff lived together, a system Kurosawa found beneficial.
-He recalls, We were a very small group and it was as though I was directing Rashomon every minute of the day and night.
+He recalls: We were a very small group and it was as though I was directing Rashomon every minute of the day and night.
 At times like this, you can talk everything over and get very close indeed.

 Filming

+Due to its small budget the film had only three sets: the gate; the forest scene; and the police courtyard.
+Filming began on 7 July 1950 and ended on 17 August.
+After a week's work on post-production, it was released in Tokyo on 25 August.

-The cinematographer, Kazuo Miyagawa, contributed numerous ideas, technical skill, and expertise in support for what would be an experimental and influential approach to cinematography.
-For example, in one sequence, there is a series of single close-ups of the bandit, then the wife, and then the husband, which then repeats to emphasize the triangular relationship between them.
+The cinematographer, Kazuo Miyagawa, contributed numerous ideas, technical skill and expertise in support for what would be an experimental and influential approach to cinematography.
+For example, in one sequence, there is a series of single close-ups of the bandit, then the wife and then the husband, which then repeats to emphasize the triangular relationship between them.

 The use of contrasting shots is another example of the film techniques used in Rashomon.
-According to Donald Richie, the length of time of the shots of the wife and of the bandit are the same when the bandit is acting barbarically and the wife is hysterically crazy.
+According to Donald Richie, the length of time of the shots of the wife and of the bandit is the same when the bandit is acting barbarically and the wife is hysterically crazy.

 Rashomon had camera shots that were directly into the sun.
 Kurosawa wanted to use natural light, but it was too weak; they solved the problem by using a mirror to reflect the natural light.
 The result makes the strong sunlight look as though it has traveled through the branches, hitting the actors.
 The rain in the scenes at the gate had to be tinted with black ink because camera lenses could not capture the water pumped through the hoses.